 Yes, we should decry the Central Islip deaths and any violent episodes in our communities but we have to dig deeper.
 Violence begets violence.
 How short-sighted to engage in sensationalism, denouncing individuals acts of desperation, without analyzing the hate that hate produced.
 The communities of Central Islip, Brentwood and Bellport are now dealing with the direct consequences of Reagan and the United States’ foreign policy.

-ICE and the Suffolk police may provide good headlines and photo ops but they provide no real solutions.
+ICE and the Suffolk Police may provide sensational headlines and photo ops but they provide no real solutions.
 There is a certain truth to the statement that “nothing stops a gang bullet like a job.”
-Investment in jobs and education in Suffolk county and a 180 degree change in U.S. foreign policy are long terms solutions.
-The children of MS 13 are not the enemy, the barbarous system is.
+Investment in jobs and education in Suffolk County and a 180-degree change in U.S. foreign policy are long-term solutions.

 Opioid nation: a cry for help